 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This Mediterranean quinoa salad recipe with feta cheese combines so many amazing flavors into one bowl!
 Quinoa chickpea salad has simple ingredients and similar flavors to chopped Mediterranean salad, but with satisfying quinoa.
-Plate it with grilled meats, veggies, and Greek tzatziki sauce for a fresh and easy meal with just minutes of hands-on prep.
+Plate it with grilled meats or coconut shrimp, veggies, and Greek tzatziki sauce for a fresh and easy meal with just minutes of hands-on prep.

 Quinoa Salad Ingredients